prajjwald/elementary_ansible/README.md

 # Elementary Ansible

+**Also works with Vanilla Ubuntu!**

 This repository contains some customizations to elementary os that I find fairly useful.

+As I have friends and family also using Ubuntu (Hera doesn't support all newer hardware unfortunately, and elementary OS 6 isn't out yet)......
+I've added changes to make this work well with Ubuntu too.

 ## Quick Start for One Time Users